abecms/abecms/docs-old/abe-attributes.md

 duplicate="true"
 ```

-If set to false, when user duplicate a post.
-The value will not be duplicate into the new post.
+If set to false, when a user duplicates a post.
+The value will not be duplicated into the new post.

 Example: